 The Crucial BX500 doesn't have the highest endurance among SSDs, but still, it's slated to last for a long time.

-The BX500 uses the same Micron Storage Executive software with other Crucial drives.
-You can use the software to keep tap of its status as well as customizing its features, including Over-provisioning.
+The BX500 uses the same Micron Storage Executive software as other Crucial drives.
+You can use the software to keep tap of its status and customize its features, including Over-provisioning.

-To make it easier for upgrades, the Crucial BX500 includes a re-branded, stripped-down Acronis True Image as its cloning software.
-While this software works, personally, though, I’d recommend the free version of Macrium Reflect.
+The Crucial BX500 includes a re-branded, stripped-down Acronis True Image as its cloning software to make it easier for upgrades.
+While this software works, personally, though, I'd recommend the free version of Macrium Reflect.

-In the copy (sequential) test, it did quite well, averaging some 469MB/s and almost 530MB/s, respectively.
-When I made it do both wirings and reading at the same time, the drive now registered just some 230MB/s.
-In the random access test, the BX500’s low specs showed.
+The drive did pretty well in the copy (sequential) test, averaging 469MB/s and almost 530MB/s, respectively.
+When I made it do both wirings and reading simultaneously, the drive now registered just some 230MB/s.
+In the random access test, the BX500's low specs showed.
 The SSD landed below the average.

-In all, the BX500 is so much faster than any regular hard drives that the difference between its performance and other SATA SSDs’ is insignificant, especially for first-time users.
+In all, the BX500 is so much faster than any regular hard drive that the difference between its performance and other SATA SSDs' is insignificant, especially for first-time users.

 With the Crucial BX500, Micron didn't intend to wow anyone.
 However, this new SSD is a total winner thanks to its combination of low-cost, good performance, and useful features, especially when you get the latest 960GB version.

 If you're looking for an affordable replacement SSD for a budget computer, you won't go wrong with the Crucial BX500.